ChristineSchaefer/metaphor_in_political_speeches/src/data_handler/README.md

 The corresponding MongoDB collections can be found in `data/collections/`.

 ### Controller
-- CrawlerController: Offers three different web crawlers that can be used for the URLs listed in the main script.
+- `CrawlerController`: Offers three different web crawlers that can be used for the URLs listed in the main script.
-- XMLReaderController: Reads a xml with potential political speeches from path and transform them to documents.
+- `XMLReaderController`: Reads a xml with potential political speeches from path and transform them to documents.
-- CSVController: Reads a csv file of annotations, find the basic meaning by using the duden api and transform them to annotation documents.
+- `CSVController`: Reads a csv file of annotations, find the basic meaning by using the duden api and transform them to annotation documents.
-- TrofiCollectionController: Transforms annotation documents into TroFi documents.
+- `TrofiCollectionController`: Transforms annotation documents into TroFi documents.
-- AgreementController: Compute Cohen's and Fleiss' Kappa for evaluate the annotation process.
+- `AgreementController`: Compute Cohen's and Fleiss' Kappa for evaluate the annotation process.

 ## Workflows
 - Preprocessing: The preprocessing process for enriching the data with additional information like speaker with party